Flora Wovschin

-Flora Don Wovschin (born 20 February 1923) was a suspected Soviet spy who later renounced her American citizenship.
+Flora Don Wovschin (born 20 February 1923, disappeared 20 September 1945) was a suspected Soviet spy who later renounced her American citizenship.

 Biography

 Wovschin was born in New York City.
 Her mother was Maria Wicher and her stepfather was Enos Regnet Wicher.
-She attended the University of Wisconsin–Madison, Columbia University and Barnard College.
+She attended the University of Wisconsin–Madison, Columbia University, and Barnard College.
 At Barnard, she was active in the American Students Union and may have been a member of American Youth for Democracy.
-She attended Barnard College with Marion Davis Berdecio and Judith Coplon, both of whom Wovschin later recruited into service for the NKVD.
+She attended Barnard College with Marion Berdecio and Judith Coplon, both of whom Wovschin later recruited into service for the NKVD.

 From 9 September 1943 to 20 February 1945, she worked in the Office of War Information, then transferred to the Department of State.
 She resigned from the State Department 20 September 1945.
 Wovschin acted as courier between Coplon and Soviet intelligence.
 Wovschin transmitted to the Soviet Union the information that the Americans had somehow become aware of NKVD internal codenames for various American institutions, including CLUB, HOUSE, BANK and CABARET, as used in the NKVD's most secret communications.
-After the war, she renounced her American citizenship and travelled to the Soviet Union where she married a Soviet engineer.
+After the war, she renounced her American citizenship and travelled to the Soviet Union where she married an engineer.
 An FBI counterintelligence report on Wovschin has a hand-written note in the margin stating she may have died serving as a nurse in North Korea.
 Her code name in Soviet intelligence and in the Venona project is "Zora".